-• The Principal's Half Termly School Newsletter
+The Principal's weekly SWAY

 Many of the rewards explained above are shared live on the Intranet that is accessible to pupils and staff all year round.
 However, we know that not all members the extended family have access to this information.
-In order to ensure awards are celebrated with the widest possible audience the Principal will send out, via email, a half termly school newsletter that captures a broad range of pupil achievement in all aspects of school and community life.
+In order to ensure awards are celebrated with the widest possible audience the Principal will send out, via email, a weekly school newsletter via Microsoft SWAY that captures a broad range of pupil achievement in all aspects of school and community life.
 These newsletters encapsulate the many amazing activities and achievements of all the pupils at Netherhall school and is also available for downloading from the school website.